Skailys/Skailys/README.md

 📫 How to reach me: Just write an email if you want to contact me.

-😄 Pronouns: You can use any pronouns you feel comfortable with.
+😄 Pronouns: Please use they/she.. thank u <3

 <!--
 **Skailys/Skailys** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.